 The WVDO partners with the West Virginia Housing Development Fund (WVHDF) and the Office of Economic Opportunity (OEO) on the provision of decent affordable housing.
 The WVDO feels strongly that the provision of decent, affordable housing opportunities cannot exist without the necessary infrastructure in place.
+We have instituted a standing quarterly meeting to develop further cooperation among these agencies.

-The WVHDF has continued to use the Housing Needs Assessment and other Census data to identify and address the affordability of housing in each of the State's 55 counties.
+The WVHDF has continued to use the Housing Needs Assessment and other Census data to identify and address the affordability of housing in each of the State's 55 counties even though the State is only responsible for the administration of the HOME Program in 44 rural or non-consortia counties.
 The staff will use the Housing Needs Assessment to plan initiatives and programs that will address the range of housing affordability levels needed by residents of the State of West Virginia.
-The Housing Needs Assessment will also take into consideration the housing needs assessments of the existing six (6) HOME Consortia.
-The West Virginia Affordable Housing Trust has completed a report entitled "Affordable Housing: The Missing Link in West Virginia Economic Development Strategy" that addresses the availability and affordability of rental housing that has been developed in the State of West Virginia.
+The WVHDF will also use the West Virginia Affordable Housing Trust report entitled "Affordable Housing: The Missing Link in West Virginia Economic Development Strategy", a report that addresses the availability and affordability of rental housing that has been developed in the State of West Virginia.
 This report will be used by the WVHDF to identify and target resources for the development of affordable rental housing for low- and moderate income families.

 The WVHDF continues to work with the Interagency Housing Council for the Disability Community and other special population service providers in an effort to more accurately assess and address the housing needs of disabled persons.
 The State continues to provide deep subsidy mortgage loans through its NewHOME program to a limited number of disabled persons that are capable of independent living.
-Even though the passage of the SAFE Mortgage Act and other changes to state and federal lending laws and regulations have made it difficult to provide direct financing to developmentally disabled persons, the WVHDF has set-aside \$500,000 of the NewHOME program funding for this special population group.
+In 2011, the WVHDF has set-aside \$500,000 of the NewHOME program funding and its own financial resources for this special population group.
 The WVHDF will continue to work with service providers and non-profit organizations to support the development of decent housing for developmentally disabled persons.

 The WVHDF continues to enforce the Universal Design Standards to promote the development of accessible housing.
-The Universal Design Standards, which reflect the standards established under the Fair Housing Act, will be incorporated into every new single family unit financed through the NewHOME Program.
+The Universal Design Standards, which reflect the standards established under the Fair Housing Act, continue to be incorporated into every new single family unit constructed through the NewHOME Program.